yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### Would I be tested on specific tech stacks/real project experience, or is it purely algo based?

 If you're applying for a SWE position, you won't be tested on a specific tech stacks/languages.
 The algorithm questions asked can be implemented in most programming languages (but you probably want to avoid using wenyan).
-If you're applying for a specialized position, then you might be asked to use domain-specific languages, which the recruiter will let you know ahead of time.
+If you're applying for a specialized position, then you might be asked to use domain-specific languages, which the recruiter should (will?) let you know ahead of time.

 ## Internship

 ### What are 3 qualities of a intern/new hire fellow FB engineers look out for?

-This is a long answer.
-But to get a conversion offer, interns have to show productivity and complete their assigned projects within the internship duration, product high quality code/work, demonstrate fast learning speed, actively communicate and collaborate, and show initiative and independence.
+This is a long answer and there are more than 3 qualities.
+But to get a conversion offer, in summary, interns have to show productivity and complete their assigned projects within the internship duration, product high quality code/work, demonstrate fast learning speed, actively communicate and collaborate, and show initiative and independence.
 Pretty much common sense if you ask me.

 ### What are the different types of internship roles that are opening in FB (both here in SG and overseas)!

 IANACP.
-SG is quite limited in the sense we primarily only have SWE, EE interns.
+FB SG is quite limited in the sense we primarily only hiring SWE, EE interns.
 But I think I have seen TPM interns before.
 For overseas, almost every role is available.

 ### Are there machine learning/data science internship roles at Facebook SG?
 How about in other countries?